retror69/retrohud/README.md

 Transparent viewmodels, crosshairs, and hitmarker can be enabled/disabled through the "hudlayout.res" file in the "scripts" folder.

-Loadout BG (enabled by default) can be enabled/disabled through the "classloadoutpanel.res" file in the "resource/ui" folders.

 _______________________________________

 For any questions, ask me in the HUDS.tf discord!